Tarunjaat2005/Portfolio/README.md

-# Prateek Bhardwaj - Portfolio Website
+# Tarun Singh - Portfolio Website

 Welcome to my portfolio website!
 This repository contains the code for my personal portfolio, showcasing my skills, projects, and experience in the field of Computer Science and Engineering.